rh-mobb/tf_rosa_sts_privatelink/README.md

 NOTE: STS(secure token service) allows us to deploy ROSA without needing a ROSA admin account, instead it uses roles and policies with Amazon STS to gain access to the AWS resources needed to install and operate the cluster.

 In this series, we use Terraform to provision all resources in AWS to deploy a ROSA cluster with Privatelink and STS.

 ## Create the AWS Virtual Private Cloud (VPCs), Pub/Private Subnets and TGW

-This terraform script provisions 2 VPCs and 3 subnets and 1 bastion host as follows.
+This terraform script provisions 2 VPCs(VPC for ROSA cluster and egress VPC), 3 subnets, a bastion, IGW, NGW and a forward proxy to control cluster's egress traffic.